robert/robert.github.com/_posts/2100-01-01-dont-let-magic-enhancer-for-youtube-slurp-up-your-browsing-history.md

 To me, this is enough of a reason to uninstall the extension.
 It clearly has some sort of ulterior motive, and even though it's possible to disable the tracking in the extension and to block it at the system level for good measure (see below), life is complicated enough already without having to worry about your Chrome extensions betraying you in future auto-updates.

-You might be entirely open and unembarrassed about what you click oclick onbehind closed doors.
-But even if you are unapologetically without shame and don't care at all about privacy for the sake of privacy, you should still care about security for the sake of your money and identity.
+You might be entirely open and unembarrassed about what you click on behind closed doors.
+But even if you are without shame and don't care at all about privacy for the sake of privacy, you should still care about security for the sake of your money and identity.
 [In a previous post about the Stylish browser extension][stylish] I suggested several reasons why many URLs (for example password reset links, secret login URLs) should be considered sensitive information in and of themselves.
 Since writing that post another reason to be protective of URLs has occurred to me.
 Suppose you installed one of these extensions on your work laptop and were browsing your company wiki.
 I doubt that anyone in your management chain would be happy about the URL `https://wiki.internal.ibm.com/posts/dealing-with-our-terrible-q3-results` being recorded in a random database somewhere.

 ---

-This is a little like shooting fish in a barrel.
-"Yet another Chrome extension owned by an untraceable shell company is doing something questionable" is not big news.
-Perhaps more interesting are the ways in which you could try to protect yourself if you were determined to keep Magic Enhancer installed but wanted to place guard-rails around it.
+So how can you can defend yourself if you don't trust the extension's developers but really like what they do to your YouTube interface?
+I can think of at least 3 mitigations.

-### 1. Blackhole its analytics domain
+### 1. Blackhole the analytics domain

-We can prevent your data from reaching Magic Enhancer by configuring it to refuse to send traffic to the Magic Enhancer analytics domain.
+We can prevent your data from reaching Magic Enhancer by configuring your computer to refuse to send traffic to the Magic Enhancer analytics domain.

-Magic Enhancer sends your browsing history to the URL `https://autohdvideoapi.com/embeddedPage`.
+Burp Suite proxy reveals that Magic Enhancer sends your browsing history to the URL `https://autohdvideoapi.com/embeddedPage`.
 However, the internet backbone does not understand URLs or domains like `autohdvideoapi.com`.
 All it understands are IP addresses like `18.214.180.116`.
 Therefore, in order to send a request to `autohdvideoapi.com`, your computer first sends a *DNS request* to a *DNS server* asking "what is the IP address for `autohdvideoapi.com`?"
 When your computer receives back a *DNS response* containing an IP address, it sends out your request to that IP address.

 We can bypass this process of *DNS resolution* for `autohdvideoapi.com`, thereby isolating Magic Enhancer from its mothership.
 To do so, we edit a special file called `/etc/hosts`.
 In this file we can hardcode associations between IP addresses and domains.
 In particular, we can hardcode `autohdvideoapi.com` to point at `127.0.0.1`, a special IP address called the *loopback address* that points back at your machine.
 We can do this by adding the following line to the file: